Treatment Options in Acute Ischemic Stroke

 mama_mia: I know that getting treatment within the first three hours is critical with stroke victims.
 However, how can you guarantee that a patient will be evaluated for stroke upon going to the ER if you do not know that that is what the person has had?
 I have read some stories about delayed treatment in the ER.

 Dr__Hussain: You are correct that it is extremely important to be assessed as soon as possible when stroke symptoms arise.
 If possible, a person or their family should ask to be directed to the nearest primary stroke center, which are designated by the national joint commission to meet standards for the assessment and treatment of stroke patients.
 Within the Cleveland Clinic Health system, Main Campus, Ashtabula County Medical Center, Euclid Hospital, Fairview Hospital, Hillcrest Hospital, Lakewood Hospital, Marymount Hospital, Medina Hospital, and Southpointe Hospital are all primary stroke center certified.

-smooth_sailing: If we have no confidence in the hospital nearest the 911 call, is it good to take the patient to the Cleveland Clinic Emergency Room by automobile, so long as we can get there in 1 to 3 hours?
+smooth_sailing: If we have no confidence in the hospital nearest the 911 call, is it good to take the patient to the Cleveland Clinic Emergency Department by automobile, so long as we can get there in 1 to 3 hours?
 I just did this recently, and my family was upset.

 Dr__Hussain: As people with stroke can be critically ill and change quickly, we would recommend going to the nearest primary stroke center.
 Often from these centers, patients will be quickly transferred by helicopter (weather permitting) or by ambulance to the Cleveland Clinic.
 Often at these Centers, we can also give advice by telephone to the physicians there while the transfer is being arranged.